Non-linear relativistic contributions to the cosmological weak-lensing convergence: Weak lensing from second-order modes

 We start by comparing in Fig.~\ref{p12} the different contributions to the lensing angular power spectra without integrating over the sources distribution and assuming that the sources on the sky are located at the same redshift in $z=z' = 0.1$ or $z=z'=1.0$.
 We recover that the velocity contribution dominates at low redshift~\cite{Bonvin:2008ni} and that the gravity waves contribution is always negligible~\cite{Sarkar:2008ii}.
 The results shown in Fig.~\ref{p12} also suggest that there is a range in multipoles $\ell$ ($\ell \ge 50 $) where the second order vector modes become more significant than both of the Sachs-Wolfe terms.
 A similar computation in real space, assuming $z=z'=0.1$ is depicted in Fig.~\ref{p8} and Fig.~\ref{p81}.

 Focusing on the contribution of the vector modes, Fig.~\ref{p-vec-cl} shows how the amplitude of the angular power spectrum $C_{V,\ell}^{\kappa\kappa}(z,z')$ depends on the redshifts of the background galaxies and on the scale, while Fig.~\ref{p-vec-cl2} shows the similar information in real space, {\em i.e.}, $C_{V}^{\kappa\kappa}(\theta,z,z')$.
 Fig.~\ref{ratio} shows the ratio of the vectors to the Doppler term, which shows that at intermediate redshifts the second-order frame dragging effects dominate the linear Doppler lensing.
+It is noted that although, we think that higher order contributions from the vector modes will be subdominant, this issue still needs to be addressed.
+We have included the non-linear power spectrum using Halofit to compute the vector modes shown in Fig.~\ref{p12}, but for the rest of the calculations for consistency, we only use the linear power spectrum to compute the contribution of the vector modes to the cosmic convergence.